HJeon139/hjeon139-mcp-outofcontext/README.md

 - ✅ Pydantic validation for type-safe parameters
 - ✅ Automatic JSON schema generation for MCP clients
 - ✅ Text search across metadata and content
+- ✅ Built with FastMCP for improved developer experience

 ---